|

 Aric Mottonen, born 19-- in -- a Calumet High

-School hockey player, plays for the local Finlandia University Hockey Team.
+School hockey player, played for the local Finlandia University Hockey Team,

 |